dylanesque/Cheatsheets/react.md

 })
 ```

--A close cousin to useEffect is `useLayoutEffect`: while they almost identical, useEffect will be what you need most of the time.
+- A close cousin to useEffect is `useLayoutEffect`: while they almost identical, useEffect will be what you need most of the time.
 According
 to Kent C. Dodds:

-> "However, if your effect is mutating the DOM (via a DOM node ref) and the DOM mutation will change the appearance of
-> the DOM node between the time that it is rendered and your effect mutates it, then you don't want to use useEffect.
-> You'll want to use useLayoutEffect.
+> "However, if your effect is mutating the DOM (via a DOM node ref) and the DOM mutation will change the appearance of  the DOM node between the time that it is rendered and your effect mutates it, then you don't want to use useEffect.
+You'll want to use useLayoutEffect.
 Otherwise the user could see a flicker when your DOM mutations take effect.
-> This is pretty much the only time you want to avoid useEffect and use useLayoutEffect instead."
+This is pretty much the only time you want to avoid useEffect and use useLayoutEffect instead."

 ## Custom Hooks

--Custom Hooks are nothing more than regular hooks extracted into a custom function for reusability
+- Custom Hooks are nothing more than regular hooks extracted into a custom function for reusability

--When returning items from custom hooks, there is a give and take with using arrays versus objects:
+- When returning items from custom hooks, there is a give and take with using arrays versus objects:

 1) Use an array if you want to rename output or have multiple uses of the hook
 2) Use an object if you want named properties, or don't want return order to matter